EvitanRelta/gitconfig/README.md

 ### `git is-rebasing`

-Checks if is currently rebasing, by checking if the `.git/REBASE_HEAD` file exists.
+Checks if is currently rebasing, by checking if the `.git/rebase-merge` folder exists.
 <br>_(Used in `git get-in-prog-cmd`)_

 ```bash